 2. Mind work-out

 Your brain needs exercise to remain sharp and stimulated.
 Never stop discovering and being challenged.
 Start from activities you love to do such as reading, writing, conversation or debate.
-Keep thinking and don’t be thwarted if sometimes the synapses don’t engage as smoothly as they used to.
+Keep thinking and don’t be thwarted if sometimes the synapses (thinking speed) don’t engage as smoothly as they used to.